hendrixjoseph/hendrixjoseph.github.io/_posts/2020-02-27-what-is-this-5-section-199a-dividends-line-on-my-2019-robinhood-1099-div.md

 Robinhood messed up.
 Or maybe it was the government.
 But in either case, Robinhood ended up sending me two sets of 1099s this year - an original one, and a "corrected" one.

-> Well, they actually sent me three - "Robinhood Crypto" sent me one, whereas "Robinhood Securities" sent me the two
+> Well, they actually sent me three - "Robinhood Crypto" sent me one, whereas "Robinhood Securities" sent me the two.

 What confused me was this "5- Section 199A dividends" line: